Let's Talk Gardening with Guru Sean

 Sean highlights the critical things you need to know if you choose to have a living Christmas tree indoors.

 Things you need to keep in mind… The tree must acclimate to warmer temps before coming inside.
 It should be inside for no more than 7 days, tops.
 It needs to acclimate to cooler temps before moving outdoors.
 Watch the video for all of the deets!
-A transcript of this video is available in The Buzz Blog.Ā
+A transcript of this video is available here.Ā

 Fall Ornamental Cabbages & Kales